 What's more likely is that the laws become more liberal with a clarification of the Criminal Code that permits online gambling.
 Unfortunately, if the government were to welcome competition with open arms, the provincial governments would be, well, up in arms since they have the exclusive legal right to run online casinos.

 So, much like our identity, we're not sure where we stand on online gambling in Canada.
 With so many ifs, it's hard to know what online gambling legislative future to bet on.

-But while it might be tough to operate an online casino from Canada, finding a legal Canadian online casino to play at, which ironically might be located in Canada, isn't difficult at all.
+But while it might be tough to operate an online casino from Canada, finding a Canadian online casino to play at, which ironically might be located in Canada, isn't difficult at all.
 We have tons of reputable choices, both in terms of provincially run options and internationally regulated sites.
 And we're willing to bet that it will stay that way for a long, long time.